OfficialTitcoin/tittiecoin/README.md

 TittieCoin (TTC) is an experimental digital currency created by a trusted group of developers early Febuary 2014.
 TTC is currently being developed to be the exclusive currency for Tittie Island, a vision that we are working towards.
-The TTC technology enables instant payments to anyone, anywhere in the world.
+The TTC technology enables instant payments to anyone, anywhere in the world, however, the main real world use for TittieCoin will be for goods and services on Tittie island.
 Bitcoin led the way with this technology and was first released In November 2008, a paper was posted on the internet under the name Satoshi Nakamotouses peer-to-peer technology to operate with no central authority: managing transactions and issuing